 Those who have EPI and do not receive treatment may also be at risk of death.

-It is possible to treat EPI, and those with the condition can have a good quality of life.
-However, left untreated, EPI can cause serious complications and even death.
+It is possible to treat exocrine pancreatic insufficiency (EPI), and those with the condition can have a good quality of life.
+However, without treatment, EPI can cause serious complications and even death.

 Some people with EPI may have other underlying conditions that may shorten life expectancy.
-These include cystic fibrosis, chronic pancreatitis, or pancreatic cancer.
+These include cystic fibrosis, chronic pancreatitis, and pancreatic cancer.

 Currently, the only treatment for EPI is PERT.
 This will not cure EPI but can help people effectively manage the condition.